timitee/api_recorder/docs/recording.rst

 To

 ::

     unload_scenario(scenario_name)
     """Effectively: eject the cassette.

 Checklist:

   1) Change "recording_" in method name to "test_"
   2) Leave the scenario_name.
   3) Remove "overwrite" protection.
-4) Change "start_recording_scenario" to "load_scenario"
+  4) Change "start_recording_scenario" to "load_scenario".
   5) Leave the rest for now as resources for a test.
-4) Change "end_recording_scenario" to "unload_scenario" as the last
+  6) Change "end_recording_scenario" to "unload_scenario" as the last.